1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Poor diet low in fiber or high in irritants
+• Poor nutrition of low fiber or large number of irritants

 Treatment